 Key Dates

-- Select Your Method: Choose how you want to calculate from the dropdown menu.
-“Last Period Date” is the most common, but we also support Conception, Intercourse, IVF, and Ultrasound data.
+- Select your method: Choose how you want to calculate.
+"Last Period Date" is the most common, but you can also use Conception, Intercourse, IVF, or Ultrasound.

-- Enter Your Details: Fill in the required fields for the method you’ve chosen.
-For example, for “Last Period Date,” enter the first day of your last period and your average cycle length.
+- Enter your details: Fill in the required fields for the method you’ve chosen.
+For example, for "Last Period Date," enter the first day of your last period and your usual cycle length.

-- Calculate Your Timeline: Click the “Calculate Due Date” button to instantly see your personalized dashboard, including your due date, current status, and interactive birth probability calendar.
+- Calculate your due date: Click the "Calculate Due Date" button to see your estimated due date, how many weeks pregnant you are, and the birth window calendar.

 The Science: How Your Due Date is Calculated